 My Updated Educational Philosophy is as follows:

 “My philosophy of education is centered on the student.
-I strongly relate to the adage of serving as the “guide on the side,” rather than the “sage on the stage,” as is the case in a teacher-centered, direct instruction philosophies.
+I strongly relate to the adage of serving as the “guide on the side,” rather than the “sage on the stage,” as is the case in teacher-centered, direct instruction philosophies.

 Also, I believe in involving students in the educational process by focusing on their individual needs.
 I am very uncomfortable with the teacher-centered philosophy of perennialism, in which multiculturalism and gender issues have no place in the curriculum.